terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 LMO_C_10_B_1_SOC_5-55_Part_**1**-1_ID_PIP15828A00225770.xlsx
 NMC_C_21_B_14_SOC_5-90_Part_**1**-2_ID_02LCC02100101A87Y0026421.xlsx
 LFP_C_35_B_56_SOC_5-90_Part_**1**-2_ID_56号.xlsx
+LMO_C_25_B_101_SOC_5-50_Part_**1**-1_ID_515092901207.xlsx
+LMO_C_26_B_29_SOC_5-90_Part_**1**-2_ID_H27735291063.xlsx

 #### Notice
 Due to unknown reasons, the raw data of battery PIP15827A00221240 (10Ah LMO, No.2) has one more rest (i.e., '静置') step than normal.
+This issue occurred when the pulse test reached 50% SOC, 5s pulse width, 2C pulse amplitude.
 This issue will not affect reproduction, so you can temporarily skip the following operations in this notice.
 However, to ensure the correctness of further adjustable feature extraction, please manually merge row 2020 (the first rest (i.e., '静置') step) and 2021 (the second rest (i.e., '静置') step) in the extracted workstep layer file LMO_C_10_B_2_SOC_5-55_Part_1-1_ID_PIP15827A00221240.xlsx after completing step 1 and before step 2.
 In detail, copy the column K element (3.9837) of row 2020 to replace the column K element of row 2021, then delete row 2020.
 If you feel that doing so is too troublesome, you can replace the local file with [this edited version](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Unexpected%20Situations%20Handling/LMO_C_10_B_2_SOC_5-55_Part_1-1_ID_PIP15827A00221240.xlsx).
 Or you can choose to discard battery PIP15827A00221240 directly by deleteing the raw data file before step 1 or the workstep layer file after step 1, both named LMO_C_10_B_2_SOC_5-55_Part_1-1_ID_PIP15827A00221240.xlsx.
+Due to voltage protection mechanism, the raw data of battery 515091902419 (25Ah LMO, No.17) misses one rest (i.e., '静置') step compared to normal.
+This issue occurred when the pulse test reached 50% SOC, 0.5s pulse width, 2.5C pulse amplitude.
+To ensure the correctness of further adjustable feature extraction, please add a empty row as new row 1944 just after row 1943 (the charge (i.e., '充电') step) in the extracted workstep layer file LMO_C_25_B_17_SOC_5-55_Part_1-1_ID_515091902419.xlsx after completing step 1 and before step 2.
+If you feel that doing so is too troublesome, you can replace the local file with [this edited version](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Unexpected%20Situations%20Handling/LMO_C_25_B_17_SOC_5-55_Part_1-1_ID_515091902419.xlsx).
+Or you can choose to discard battery 515091902419 directly by deleteing the raw data file before step 1 or the workstep layer file after step 1, both named LMO_C_25_B_17_SOC_5-55_Part_1-1_ID_515091902419.xlsx.
+Due to voltage protection mechanism, the raw data of battery 515093002348 (25Ah LMO, No.24) misses one rest (i.e., '静置') step compared to normal.
+This issue occurred when the pulse test reached 75% SOC, 0.7s pulse width, 2.5C pulse amplitude and 75% SOC, 1s pulse width, 2.5C pulse amplitude.
+To ensure the correctness of further adjustable feature extraction, please add a empty row as new row 2974 and 2994 just after row 2973 and 2992 (the charge (i.e., '充电') step) in the extracted workstep layer file LMO_C_25_B_24_SOC_5-75_Part_1-1_ID_515093002348.xlsx after completing step 1 and before step 2.
+If you feel that doing so is too troublesome, you can replace the local file with [this edited version](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Unexpected%20Situations%20Handling/LMO_C_25_B_24_SOC_5-75_Part_1-1_ID_515093002348.xlsx).
+Or you can choose to discard battery 515093002348 directly by deleteing the raw data file before step 1 or the workstep layer file after step 1, both named LMO_C_25_B_24_SOC_5-75_Part_1-1_ID_515093002348.xlsx.
+Due to voltage protection mechanism, the raw data of battery 515092501338 (25Ah LMO, No.28) misses one rest (i.e., '静置') step compared to normal.
+This issue occurred when the pulse test reached 45% SOC, 0.07s pulse width, 2.5C pulse amplitude and 45% SOC, 0.1s pulse width, 2.5C pulse amplitude.
+To ensure the correctness of further adjustable feature extraction, please add a empty row as new row 1682 and 1702 just after row 1681 and 1700 (the charge (i.e., '充电') step) in the extracted workstep layer file LMO_C_25_B_28_SOC_5-50_Part_1-1_ID_515092501338.xlsx after completing step 1 and before step 2.
+If you feel that doing so is too troublesome, you can replace the local file with [this edited version](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Unexpected%20Situations%20Handling/LMO_C_25_B_28_SOC_5-50_Part_1-1_ID_515092501338.xlsx).
+Or you can choose to discard battery 515092501338 directly by deleteing the raw data file before step 1 or the workstep layer file after step 1, both named LMO_C_25_B_28_SOC_5-50_Part_1-1_ID_515092501338.xlsx.
+Due to voltage protection mechanism, the raw data of battery 515093002151 (25Ah LMO, No.32) misses one rest (i.e., '静置') step compared to normal.
+This issue occurred when the pulse test reached 55% SOC, 0.03s pulse width, 2.5C pulse amplitude.
+To ensure the correctness of further adjustable feature extraction, please add a empty row as new row 2046 just after row 2045 (the charge (i.e., '充电') step) in the extracted workstep layer file LMO_C_25_B_32_SOC_5-55_Part_1-1_ID_515093002151.xlsx after completing step 1 and before step 2.
+If you feel that doing so is too troublesome, you can replace the local file with [this edited version](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Unexpected%20Situations%20Handling/LMO_C_25_B_32_SOC_5-55_Part_1-1_ID_515093002151.xlsx).
+Or you can choose to discard battery 515093002151 directly by deleteing the raw data file before step 1 or the workstep layer file after step 1, both named LMO_C_25_B_32_SOC_5-55_Part_1-1_ID_515093002151.xlsx.
+Due to voltage protection mechanism, the raw data of battery 515093000552 (25Ah LMO, No.45) misses one rest (i.e., '静置') step compared to normal.
+This issue occurred when the pulse test reached 60% SOC, 0.1s pulse width, 2.5C pulse amplitude.
+To ensure the correctness of further adjustable feature extraction, please add a empty row as new row 2308 just after row 2307 (the charge (i.e., '充电') step) in the extracted workstep layer file LMO_C_25_B_45_SOC_5-55_Part_1-1_ID_515093000552.xlsx after completing step 1 and before step 2.
+If you feel that doing so is too troublesome, you can replace the local file with [this edited version](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Unexpected%20Situations%20Handling/LMO_C_25_B_45_SOC_5-55_Part_1-1_ID_515093000552.xlsx).
+Or you can choose to discard battery 515093000552 directly by deleteing the raw data file before step 1 or the workstep layer file after step 1, both named LMO_C_25_B_45_SOC_5-55_Part_1-1_ID_515093000552.xlsx.
+Due to voltage protection mechanism, the raw data of battery 515092901207 (25Ah LMO, No.101) misses one rest (i.e., '静置') step compared to normal.
+This issue occurred when the pulse test reached 50% SOC, 0.03s pulse width, 2.5C pulse amplitude.
+To ensure the correctness of further adjustable feature extraction, please add a empty row as new row 1844 just after row 1843 (the charge (i.e., '充电') step) in the extracted workstep layer file LMO_C_25_B_101_SOC_5-50_Part_1-1_ID_515092901207.xlsx after completing step 1 and before step 2.
+If you feel that doing so is too troublesome, you can replace the local file with [this edited version](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Unexpected%20Situations%20Handling/LMO_C_25_B_101_SOC_5-50_Part_1-1_ID_515092901207.xlsx).
+Or you can choose to discard battery 515092901207 directly by deleteing the raw data file before step 1 or the workstep layer file after step 1, both named LMO_C_25_B_101_SOC_5-50_Part_1-1_ID_515092901207.xlsx.
+Due to voltage protection mechanism, the raw data of battery 515093001608 (25Ah LMO, No.155) misses one rest (i.e., '静置') step compared to normal.
+This issue occurred when the pulse test reached 45% SOC, 0.05s pulse width, 2.5C pulse amplitude and 45% SOC, 0.07s pulse width, 2.5C pulse amplitude.
+To ensure the correctness of further adjustable feature extraction, please add a empty row as new row 1662 and 1682 just after row 1661 and 1680 (the charge (i.e., '充电') step) in the extracted workstep layer file LMO_C_25_B_155_SOC_5-45_Part_1-1_ID_515093001608.xlsx after completing step 1 and before step 2.
+If you feel that doing so is too troublesome, you can replace the local file with [this edited version](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Unexpected%20Situations%20Handling/LMO_C_25_B_155_SOC_5-45_Part_1-1_ID_515093001608.xlsx).
+Or you can choose to discard battery 515093001608 directly by deleteing the raw data file before step 1 or the workstep layer file after step 1, both named LMO_C_25_B_155_SOC_5-45_Part_1-1_ID_515093001608.xlsx.

 #### 4.3.2.
 Step 2 : Feature Extraction
 **Step 2** is to extract required features from the workstep layer of each battery.
 Step 2 can be completed within one hour.
 If step 2 is correctly completed, you will get one file for each battery.
 There are 10 samples (5-50% SOC, in ascending order) from each battery.
 The information record format for each sample for each sample is listed in the following table.
 The size of each file after step 2 is 7 KB.
 The name of each file after step 2 is same with the file after step 1.
 A correctly reproduced example file can be seen [here](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/ProcessingData%20Example/step_2_feature%20extraction_adjustable/10Ah%20LMO/LMO_C_10_B_2_SOC_5-55_Part_1-1_ID_PIP15827A00221240.xlsx).